15 Ways to Start Your Own Homestead Journey Right Now, No Matter Where You Live!

 ** The New England Academy of Herbal Medicine is absolutely hands down an excellent way to learn about herbs!
 Their courses are comprehensive, interesting, easy to access, and fun!
 Click the link below or see my sidebar to see their many learning options.

-If you are interested in learning more about essential oils, my favorite book is by Valerie Ann Worwood:
+If you are interested in learning more about essential oils, my favorite book is The Complete Book of Essential Oils and Aromatherapy by Valerie Ann Worwood.

 Ms. Worwood has written quite a few valuable books on essential oils, and she is indeed an expert.
 In the book above, she provides clear information on how essential oils affect the body, how to use them, as well as TONS of remedies you can try out!